-U.S. Attorney says he will prosecute any who traveled from the Tulsa area to participate in D.C. riot
+U.S. attorney says he will prosecute any who traveled from the Tulsa area to participate in D.C. riot

 Shores said he would bring charges or assist the District of Columbia’s U.S. Attorney’s Office in prosecuting acts, should it have primary jurisdiction.

-The Northern District of Oklahoma is an 11-county region in northeast Oklahoma that includes Tulsa County.
+The Northern District of Oklahoma is an 11-county region in northeastern Oklahoma that includes Tulsa County.

 The FBI has urged the public to provide it with any information to help identify individuals participating in rioting or violence in or around the U.S. Capitol.